 The Special/Federal Programs Department will inform all campus and department administrators of the availability of this written Program Guidelines and Procedures Handbook.
 The campus/department administrator is responsible for the sharing the websites where these documents can be accessed with his/her campus faculty and staff.
-Following such dissemination of information, the Federal Programs Administrator/Coordinator will meet with school administrators on an annual basis and throughout the year on an ongoing basis to ensure a clear understanding of the Federal Program Guidelines and Procedures is in place.
-In addition, the school administrators will ensure their federally funded campus personnel follow by the guidelines in an effort to stay within compliance.
+Following such dissemination of information, the Federal Programs Administrator/Coordinator will provided guidance throughout the year to ensure a clear understanding of the Federal Program Guidelines and Procedures is in place.
+In addition, the school administrators will ensure their federally funded campus personnel follow the guidelines in an effort to keep schools/district in compliance.